digego/extempore/docs/editor-support.rst

 Installing ST2
 ^^^^^^^^^^^^^^

-Installing ST2 is a piece of cake—there are binaries for all platforms on the `download`_ page.
+Installing ST2 is a piece of cake---there are binaries for all platforms on the `download`_ page.

 You'll also need the `ST2 Extempore plugin`_, which provides syntax